raspberrypilearning/rainbow-run/en/step_2.md

 **Choose:** a material for each piece in your track.

-In the Project window, go to **Materials > ObstacleMaterials**.
+In the Project window, go to **Materials**.
 Drag a coloured material onto each piece in the Scene view.

 We added rainbow colours.
 What will you choose?